 Instructions

-• In a bowl, combine the oatmeal,flour, brown sugar, baking soda and salt.
+• Mix the dry ingredients: In a bowl, combine oatmeal, whole grain flour, brown sugar, baking soda, and salt.

 210 g oatmeal, 0.5 cup whole grain flour, 3 tbsp brown sugar, 0.25 tsp soda, 0.2 tsp salt

-• In a separate bowl, combine milk, egg, egg white, butter and lemon zest.
+• Whisk the wet ingredients: In another bowl, stir together the skim milk, egg, egg white, melted butter, and lemon zest.

 1 cup skim milk, 1 egg, 1 egg white, 1 tbsp butter, 1 tsp lemon zest

-• Gently stir in the blueberries with a rubber spatula.
-Let it cool for 30 minutes.
+• Add the blueberries: Gently fold in the fresh blueberries with a rubber spatula.
+Let the batter rest for 30 minutes.

 1 cup fresh blueberries

-• Preheat a skillet over medium heat.
-Lubricate it with olive oil.
+• Preheat and prepare the pan: Heat a skillet over medium heat and lightly grease with olive oil.

 olive oil